 - Create SQL Connection String Dialog

-The SQL Connection String dialog helps you define the connection string that you need to open a connection with an external database.
-There are several ways to access the SQL Connection String Dialog if you are not entirely familiar with it.
+The SQL connection string dialog (i.e. AlphaDAO Connections dialog) helps you define the connection string that you need to open a connection with an external database.
+There are several ways to access the SQL connection string dialog if you are not entirely familiar with it.